naokimas/config_corr/README.md

 configcorr has the following dependencies:

 Python >= 3.4

 setuptools >= 1.4

 NumPy >= 1.8

 CVMPY

-configcorr automatically installs NumPy and CVMPY will need to be installed manually.
+configcorr automatically installs NumPy and CVMPY.

 Clone the configcorr git repository by running